On this page, we will find links and worked examples that can be replicated to answer the most frequently asked questions.

 The process is started via a dashboard, where progress can then be monitored dynamically.

-This is described in further details in the Introduction to Exception Management section.
+This is described in further details in the Introduction to the Data Cleansing Menu section.

 We recommend to refer to the Permissible Values section to get a full description of all inputs for each process.